SharePoint/sp-dev-docs/docs/schema/_errorpageurl-element-cookieauthdata-complextypesps15xsdsearchset2.md

 ---
 title: "_ErrorPageUrl element (CookieAuthData complexType) (SPS15XSDSearchSet2)"
-description: Outlines information, a definition, and elements and attributes for the _ErrorPageUrl element in Sharepoint.
+description: Outlines information, a definition, and elements and attributes for the _ErrorPageUrl element in Microsoft Sharepoint.
 manager: arnek
 ms.date: 3/9/2015
 ms.audience: ITPro